 Adam Dickens is busy.
 So busy it seems a bit like he forgets to live his own life, because he’s too busy taking photos that change other people’s lives.
 His modus operandi is as unusual as it is effective, and he admits himself “It's a bit hard to describe what I do because I’m doing so many different things”.
 But, in his words, as an international development photographer, it goes something like this:

-“I visit projects for different charities around East Asia and Africa.
+“I visit projects for different charities around Africa and Asia.
 I take photographs and films, which I pay for using crowdfunding.
 Then I give photos to those charities to use exclusively for free.
 I basically document the work of charities abroad for their supporters and show them exactly what’s happening”.

 Thing is, he doesn’t just take photographs.
 And that’s where the development bit comes in.